AirAsia Zest: Rebranding as Zest Airways

 In January 2008, Asian Spirit was sold to AMY Holdings, a holding company controlled by businessman Alfredo Yao.
 The acquisition was completed on 29 March of that year.
 After the success of the takeover, Yao expressed interest in merging Asian Spirit with South East Asian Airlines (SEAIR).
 Yao had been expected to purchase a sixty percent stake in SEAIR, but the merger talks failed and both airlines continued to operate independently.

+The Zest Air Airbus A320-232 was first introduced in September 1, 2008.

-On 30 September 2008, Asian Spirit announced that it would be re-branding itself as Zest Airways to reflect the stake of the owner, Zest-O Corporation, in the airline.
+On 31 August 2008, Asian Spirit announced that it would be re-branding itself as Zest Airways to reflect the stake of the owner, Zest-O Corporation, in the airline.
 In 2009, Zest Airways intended to establish a hub at Diosdado Macapagal International Airport.